Basic Views on Corporate Governance

-Kuraray Co., Ltd. (“Kuraray” or “the Company”) believes that the maintenance of appropriate relationships with various stakeholders and fulfilling social responsibilities through establishing a corporate governance system that ensures effective and fair management will contribute to the long-term and sustainable enhancement of corporate value.
+Kuraray Co., Ltd. (“Kuraray” or “the Company”) believes that the maintenance of appropriate relationships with various stakeholders and the fulfillment of social responsibilities through establishing a corporate governance system that ensures effective and fair management will contribute to the long-term and sustainable enhancement of corporate value.

-The Company has adopted the governance system as “a company with a board of corporate auditors.”
-Under this framework, the Company has established a corporate governance mechanism centered on its Board of Directors and Board of Corporate Auditors to improve the effectiveness of the supervisory and monitoring mechanism, while maintaining management efficiency, and to handle issues including management remuneration, selection of new company officers, internal control and risk management.
+The Company has adopted the governance system as “a company with the board of corporate auditors.”
+Under this framework, the Company has established corporate governance functions centered on its Board of Directors and Board of Corporate Auditors to improve the effectiveness of supervisory and monitoring functions while maintaining management efficiency and to handle issues including management remuneration, selection of new company officers, internal control, and risk management.

-By establishing this mechanism as described above, the Company believes that the effectiveness of the supervisory and monitoring mechanism will be improved, while maintaining management efficiency, contributing to the long-term and sustainable enhancement of corporate value.
+The Company believes that the above establishment of functions contributes to the long-term and sustainable enhancement of corporate value.

 Kuraray’s Steps to Strengthen Corporate Governance

-The Company has worked continuously to strengthen corporate governance by taking steps such as separating supervision and execution functions through the introduction of the Executive Officer System, appointing and increasing the number of Outside Directors and Outside Corporate Auditors, establishing the CSR Committee and the Risk Management and Compliance Sub Committee, and Analysis and Evaluating of the Effectiveness of the Board of Directors, and establishing the Corporate Advisory Committee.
+The Company has worked continuously to strengthen corporate governance by taking steps such as separating supervision and execution functions through the introduction of the Executive Officer System, appointing and increasing the number of Outside Directors and Outside Corporate Auditors, establishing the CSR Committee and the Risk Management and Compliance Committee, evaluating the effectiveness of the Board of Directors, and establishing the Corporate Advisory Committee.

 Corporate Governance System

-The Board of Directors (convenes at least once a month) according to the Board of Directors’ Regulations and deliberates and decides important management matters, including legal matters, and supervises the execution of business.
-The maximum number of Directors is set at 12, with the aim of promoting agile management decision-making by the Board of Directors, and the term of office of Directors is set at one year to clarify their responsibilities to the shareholders.
-There are currently 12 incumbent Directors, including four Outside Directors, of whom one is female, with a wealth of experience in and broad insight into economy, finance, and management and other fields.
-These two Outside Directors take on the role of overseeing the management from an independent third-party standpoint.
+The Board of Directors (convenes at least once a month), according to the Board of Directors’ Regulations, deliberates and decides important management matters, including legal matters, and supervises the execution of business.
+The maximum number of Directors is 12 in order to promote agile management decision-making by the Board of Directors, and the term of office is one year to clarify their responsibilities to the shareholders.
+There are currently 12 incumbent Directors, including four Outside Directors, of whom one is female, with a wealth of experience in and broad insight into economy, finance, and management.
+These four Outside Directors are supervising management from an independent third-party standpoint.

 Board of Corporate Auditors and Internal Audit

-The Board of Corporate Auditors consists of five Corporate Auditors comprising of four males and one female, including three independent Outside Corporate Auditors.
-The current number of Corporate Auditors is five, including three Outside Corporate Auditors who have extensive experience in and broad insight into areas such as finance, law and management and perform their duties from an independent third-party standpoint.
+The Board of Corporate Auditors consists of five Corporate Auditors, of whom four are males and one is female, and three of them are independent Outside Corporate Auditors, the majority thereof.
+The Outside Corporate Auditors, with extensive experience in and broad insight into areas such as finance, law, and management, perform their duties from an independent third-party standpoint.

-Corporate Auditors attend meetings of the Board of Directors and other important meetings and monitor the Directors’ performance of duties through inquiries conducted by such means as examining important documents and receiving explanations on the status of business operations.
+Corporate Auditors attend meetings of the Board of Directors and other important meetings, and monitor the Directors’ execution of duties through inquiries conducted by such means as the examination of important documents and requests for explanations of the state of business affairs.
 In principle, the Board of Corporate Auditors convenes monthly.

 Policies for the Appointment of the Candidates for Directors and Corporate Auditors and the Independence Standards for Outside Officers